 For me, I have found a definite answer and would like to make it available to all: the beyond does exist!
 I am a doctor, a medical doctor, not a physicist or a theologian, but I have always been very interested in physics since school.
 I would now like to try to present my arguments in a comprehensible form, so that even a non-scientist can understand that.

 I cordially invite you to discuss on my website.
 Personal insults are not welcome, I wish there already a higher level.
 You are welcome to link to other websites with similar topics, even with controversial content.
-You have to register, so there are no spams and no commercial ads.
+Since I am flooded with spam registrations, please email me before (see imprint).